-In Moscow Saturday, tens of thousands of protesters gathered for rival rallies on Crimea.
+On Saturday, tens of thousands of protesters gathered in central Moscow for rival rallies on Crimea.

 Supporters of the Crimea referendum waved Russian and Soviet Union flags as they marched to Moscow's Revolution Square.
 Many of them wore identical red and black outfits.